 Health regions have reported that nurses belonging to the Saskatchewan Union of Nurses have historically been the main source of competition.
-Therefore ensuring equity with other nursing positions is important in retaining these professionals.
+Therefore ensuring equity with other nursing positions within each region is important in retaining these professionals.

 The MSRC made recommendation to follow SUN level B rates in its past reports.
-As a result Infection Control Practitioners are currently paid \$35.086/hour - effective April 1 2006.
-The SAHO/SUN collective agreement states that the April 1, 2007 level B nurses will be paid \$35.92/hour.
+Infection Control Practitioners are currently paid \$40.22/hour (maximum rate) - effective April 1, 2008.